27 Mar Cabinet Care: Temperature and Humidity Control

 Under dry conditions, cabinet door center panels may shrink and the unfinished panel edges may become visible.
 Exposed, unfinished panel edges will not match the finished surfaces of the rest of the panel and door.
 This panel shrinkage is not a reason for replacement but is instead an indication that humidity levels are too low.
 Increasing the humidity level above 35% will expand the panel back to its original state.

 In certain dry climates, low indoor humidity levels often must be addressed with a whole-house humidifier.
 For new cabinetry, it’s a good idea to allow them to stand in the room (or an adjacent room) where they will be installed for a period of time to acclimate to the environment prior to installation.
 Do not store them in a garage, basement or other unheated or unconditioned space.

 Interrelated with humidity levels, temperature fluctuation in the home can produce similar problems.
 Increased temperature causes materials to expand, while decreased temperature causes materials to contract or shrink.
 Sudden climate changes may cause more dramatic material changes such as shrinkage, expansion, cracking and splitting in solid wood, and warping, cupping and bowing in wood components.

 The recommended temperature range for the interior of the home is between 60º-80º F.

 Temperature and humidity are also affected by the following factors:

 - Properly installed vapor barriers

 - Adequate and proper ventilation and air exchange

 Many interior environmental factors that affect human comfort also contribute to cabinet conditions.
-Properly controlling temperature and humidity inside your home will be healthier both for your family and for the cabinetry and furniture within.
+Proper cabinet temperature and humidity control inside your home is healthier both for your family and for the cabinetry and furniture within.